hagemon/hagemon.github.io/content/posts/Multi-level-GUI-Comparison-Criteria.md

 | Layout | A, B, C, F | [0]-[0,0]-[0,1]-[0,0,2] |
 | Executable | D, G, L, M | [0,0,0]-[0,1,0]-[0,0,2,0]-[0,0,2,1] |

 For **C-Lv3**, the comparison engine compares the difference of CIS between $s'$ and existing ScreenNodes.
-If the CIS of $s'$ is the same as any of existing ScreenNode, it would be regarded as a new GUI state, otherwise the **C-Lv4** would be performed.
+If the CIS of $s'$ is not the same as any of existing ScreenNode, it would be regarded as a new GUI state, otherwise the **C-Lv4** would be performed.

 **C-Lv4** further compares the event handler (i.e. property like \<clickable\>) in exucatable widget nodes.
 If there is no difference between executable widget nodes of $s'$ and existing ScreenNodes, **C-Lv5** would be performed.